-Dana and I commenced relationship coaching because she was struggling in her love life.
-She was in her mid 30s and had experienced a series of short-term relationships with men over the last decade, but none of them had developed into anything more substantial.
+Dana and I commenced online relationship coaching because she wanted to work with me, but was living in a small country town where there were very few support services for her.
+She was struggling in her love life.
+She was in her mid-30s and had experienced a series of short-term relationships with men over the last decade, but none of them had developed into anything more substantial.
 She was feeling anxious and depressed about the possibility of meeting anyone significant.

 Discovering her blocks to intimacy